Rangia College

 Rangia College is an institution of general higher education established on the north bank of the Brahmaputra River.
 It is located in Rangiya, a city in the kamrup rural district of Assam.

 History

 Rangia College has been serving and providing educational opportunities for the North Kamrup area, which is primarily a rural base.
+Birendra Bordoloi, son of Gopinath Bordoloi, was Principal in 1990s.

 Academics

 Rangia college offers undergraduate and postgraduate courses.
 All undergraduate courses commencing according to the three-year undergraduate honours degree system.